bualuk/cisc187-assignments/lab14-rational-operators/README.md

 ## Steps

 ### 1. Copy files
-Copy the file `src/Rational.h` from the previous lab.
+Copy the file `rational.h` from the previous lab.
 You may use your own copy or my solution.

 ### 2. Assignment and comparison overloads